eksctl-io/eksctl/site/content/usage/13-iamserviceaccounts.md

 ## How it works

-It works via IAM Open ID Connect Provider (OIDC) that EKS exposes, and IAM Roles must be constructed with reference to the IAM OIDC Provider (specific to a given EKS cluster), and a reference to the Kubernetes Service Account it will be bound to.
+It works via IAM OpenID Connect Provider (OIDC) that EKS exposes, and IAM Roles must be constructed with reference to the IAM OIDC Provider (specific to a given EKS cluster), and a reference to the Kubernetes Service Account it will be bound to.
 Once an IAM Role is created, a service account should include the ARN of that role as an annotation (`eks.amazonaws.com/role-arn`).

 Inside EKS, there is an [admission controller](https://github.com/aws/amazon-eks-pod-identity-webhook/) that injects AWS session credentials into pods respectively of the roles based on the annotation on the Service Account used by the pod.
 The credentials will get exposed by `AWS_ROLE_ARN` & `AWS_WEB_IDENTITY_TOKEN_FILE` environment variables.
 Given a recent version of AWS SDK is used (see AWS documentation for details of exact version), the application will use these credentials.